Posted on July 11, 2019 by Matt Pressman

 It's a sinking feeling most Tesla owners are familiar with — you rush to get that last spot in a parking lot.
 Suddenly, you hear a scraping sound from brushing up on a curb.
 You know there's trouble, open the door, look down, and there it is... a case of ugly scratched-up "curb rash" on your otherwise pristine Tesla wheels.

-Above: Kim for 'Like Tesla' admits she's got a bad habit of scuffing her Model X wheels (Instagram: liketeslakim)
+Above: Kim from 'Like Tesla' admits she's got a bad habit of scuffing her Model X wheels (Instagram: liketeslakim)

 Scuffing or scraping your rims may lower your Tesla's resale value, look unsightly, or worse — cost you unnecessary time and money (sometimes hundreds of dollars) in order to get the wheels fixed by a professional.
 This happens to be a common issue for Tesla owners.